Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 2nd generation (CD4) | 2013-2020 |

 Why does this matter?
 Simple.
-These generational shifts, with their updates in style, tech, and mechanics, are often the hidden ingredient that separates the cream of the crop from the lemons in the Ford Fusion lineup.
+These generational shifts, with their updates in style, tech, and mechanics, are often the hidden ingredient that separates the cream of the crop from the flops in the Ford Fusion lineup.

 Ford Fusion Best, Neutral, and Worst Years